A Guide to Dining in the Federal Bureau of Prisons

 Most general population BOP facilities serve three meals a day in a dedicated cafeteria-type area (the “chow hall” in prison lingo).
 Most chow halls offer fixed tables, usually with four to six stools bolted thereto.
 Inmates are permitted to choose where to sit, subject to local custom, and, of course, the ever-present peer pressure, which can be strict in nature.
 At some prison facilities, particularly high-security ones, where one sits is — literally — a matter of life and death.
 Fights over seating can be deadly.

-Food is obtained via chow lines, much like at a high school cafeteria.
+Like at a high school cafeteria, food is obtained via chow lines.
 Inmate servers, under the watchful eye of BOP food service staff, dole out servings of food onto plastic trays as inmates march through the line.
 Serving sizes are, at least in theory, strictly controlled, but a wink and a nod to a friend serving food can be helpful just the same.

-The “mainline” offerings are determined via a national menu that uses a five-week cycle of variety.
+The “mainline” offerings are determined via a national menu that uses a five-week variety cycle.
 The lunch fare is predictable.
 Hamburgers and fries have been served on Wednesday afternoons since time immemorial; baked or fried chicken is also a weekly staple.
-Unfortunately, so is chili con carne, chicken pot pie, and “fish,” usually in the form of processed discs or rectangles.
+Unfortunately, so are chili con carne, chicken pot pie, and “fish,” usually in the form of processed discs or rectangles.
 At some prison facilities, an actual dessert is served on the line, at others, an apple or small packets of cookies.

 Lunch is usually supplemented by a hot bar or cold bar for self-service.
 In days gone by, rice and beans, soups, salads, and various vegetables were available daily, but in today’s tight fiscal climate, a tray of lettuce or green beans is more likely.
 Soups made from leftovers might also appear.